-The route is a loop up to Komic – the highest motorable village in the world and a chance to post a letter from the highest Post Office too.
+The route is a loop up to Komic – the highest motorable village in the world and a chance to post a letter from the highest Post Office too (if time permits).
 The climb is incredible as we scythe up the valley walls before the terrain opens up to high plains scattered with tiny houses with their traditional buckthorn stacked roofs.
 The area is also littered with fantastic fossils, so don’t be surprised if the enterprising children are ready to sell you souvenirs!
 For a few rupees and those winning smiles – it’s hard to resist.

 Without doubt, this will be one of the most epic days of riding you will have ever experienced.
 We leave Kaza nice and early, cross the Spiti river and start heading west for the money shot of the trip.
 After passing through a tiny checkpoint, we start an incredible climb through a truly beautiful valley.
 As the altitude increases, the temperature drops, but the scenery keeps getting better.

 At the very top of the pass there is a vast Buddhist shrine and, if we are lucky, Yaks for those selfies!
 The road drops swiftly down to the valley floor and a hearty lunch at a tiny stone café.
 But don’t be thinking the superlatives are over because in the afternoon we’ll be following an amazing route alongside the river, through water splashes, boulder fields and actual rivers are part of the road.
 Climbing again through a valley that could be straight out of Lord of the Rings’ Middle earth, by the time we reach the main road again you’ll know you’ve ridden something special.